openstack/puppet-openstack-guide/doc/source/backporting.rst

 Backporting
 ===========

-This page documents Puppet OpenStack backport policy.
+This page documents the Puppet OpenStack backport policy.

 Can be backported
 -----------------